DevHeadsCommunity/FreeRTOS_Gesture_Matching/tflm-guide.md

     ${CMAKE_SOURCE_DIR}/tflm/tensorflow/lite
 )
 ```

-### Note: these files are included according to my project setup you have to modify according to your proejct structure
+** Note: these files are included according to my project setup you have to modify according to your project structure **

 ## Few Additional Tips
 1. Change your filename from `main.c` to `main.cc` or `main.cpp`
 2. You may have to use `third_party` tools like `flatbuffers` or `kissfft` then follow step 4.
-3. You can delete all the source files since we already have compiled the `library` according to our MCU Architechture
+3. You can delete all the source files since we already have compiled the `library` according to our MCU Architecture